NessieCanCode/ood_llm/README.md

 ### Build-time environment injection
 Values in `.env.example` are used as a template for `.env.local`.
-During `npm run build` the script `scripts/generateEnv.js` writes a fresh `.env.local` using any matching variables from your shell environment.
-This allows sensitive values to be injected without committing them to the repository.
+During `npm run build` the script `scripts/generateEnv.js` writes a fresh `.env.local` using any matching variables from your shell environment. **`PASSENGER_BASE_URI` must be set before running the build.** The build stores this value in `.next/build-meta.json` and the server will refuse to start if the runtime value differs.
+This allows sensitive values to be injected without committing them to the repository and prevents accidental reuse of stale builds.

 ## Basic usage
 1. Launch the **ood_llm** app from the OOD dashboard.